Zorba, Male Belly Dancer

 The only thing I needed to do was to fabricate a replacement cover for the attachments compartment in the briefcase - I had been wondering how things were supposed to stay in there (see picture above) - but the manual showed a sliding plate - so it was easy enough to fabricate a new one from metal, the original was plastic.

 It certainly won't replace my beloved White as its a bit fussy to thread; and doesn't have much of a sewing area, even in the case with its larger surface; nor does it do zig-zag.
 But it'll be great for portable use as well as sewing little things in its free arm mode.
-Its well made and rugged, sews VERY well, and is definitely no toy.
+Its well made and rugged, sews quite well, and is definitely no toy.

 Adventures With New Bobbins!